Understanding vectors and bitmaps

 Vectors and bitmaps are two different ways of storing and displaying images.

 Images are typically saved in one of two formats: vector or bitmap.
-Understanding the difference is essential for creating professional, high-quality visuals.
+Understanding the difference is essential to creating high-quality, professional visuals.

-A vector image is not made of pixels, but of mathematical formulas that define lines and shapes.
+A vector image is not made of pixels, but of mathematical equations that define lines and shapes.
 Think of it as a recipe for a drawing.

 Common vector formats: .ai, .eps, .svg

 A bitmap image, also known as a raster image, consists of a fixed grid of coloured dots called pixels.
-A photograph is the perfect example.
+A photograph is the perfect example of this.

 The number of pixels is fixed.
-If you enlarge the image, these pixels are stretched to fill the new space.
+If you enlarge the image, these pixels will be stretched to fill the new space.
 This causes the image to lose sharpness and become pixelated or blurry.
 Bitmaps are therefore resolution-dependent and less flexible in size.

 When to use a bitmap?